California Truck Crash Liability

-According to California strict liability law, designers, manufacturers and any companies involved in a product’s chain of distribution can be held liable if a defective product causes a trucking accident.
+According to California’s strict liability law, designers, manufacturers and any companies involved in a product’s chain of distribution can be held liable if a defective product causes a truck accident.
 In strict liability cases, negligence is not a factor when determining liability.
-Any of the above mentioned entities can all be held liable, whether or not they made any mistakes that caused the trucking accident.
+Any of the above mentioned entities can all be held liable, whether or not they made any mistakes that contributed to the crash.

 All trucks are subject to state and federal laws and regulations.
 However, some truck drivers and commercial trucking companies deliberately ignore safety laws to meet their deadlines and maximize profits.
 Due to the immense pressure a truck driver is under, the potential for mistakes and negligent driving can exponentially increase.

 For example, according to Vehicle Code 21702 VC, it is a misdemeanor for a truck driver in the state of California to spend more than 12 consecutive hours on the road in a 24-hour period.